 The Dinosaur Diamond is a multi-state national scenic byway that can be accessed both from Colorado (through 139 and 64) and Utah (through I-70, US 40, US 191, and Utah 128).
 Colorado’s section is called the Dinosaur Diamond Scenic and Historic Byway, while the longer one in Utah is called the Dinosaur Diamond Prehistoric Highway.

-Its total loop distance is about 512 miles, and would take around 3 to 4 days to complete.
-The byway typically starts in Grand Junction, Colorado which will travel west (clockwise) or north (counter clockwise) and pass through several Utah or a few Colorado towns, respectively, to be able to complete the entire loop.
+Its total loop distance is about 486 miles (including CO and UT) and would best take at least 2 to 3 days to complete.
+The byway typically starts in Grand Junction, Colorado which will travel west (clockwise) or north (counterclockwise) and pass through several Utah or a few Colorado towns, respectively, to be able to complete the entire loop.

-The Canyon Pintado National Historic District located just south of Rangely, where about 50 archaeological sites, 7 of which (along Highway 139) have been marked, can be found.
+Archaeological Sites – The Canyon Pintado National Historic District is located just south of Rangely, where about 50 archaeological sites, 7 of which (along Highway 139) have been marked, can be found.
 It features petroglyphs and pictographs that have been carved on sandstone walls by prehistoric people who inhabited the area for about 11000 years.

 The Colorado National Monument in Grand Junction also features petroglyphs and pictographs, which were drawn on some of the densest rocks one could ever see.
 These rock arts have been in existence for more than 1000 years already.
 North in Dinosaur and Eastern Utah, visit the Dinosaur National Monument.